 1. Lake Tekapo

-The beautiful town of Lake Tekapo is where you’ll start your road trip to Mount Cook.
+The beautiful town of Lake Tekapo is where you’ll start your road trip to Mount Cook, and what a place to start!
 There are tons of fun things to do in Lake Tekapo with one of the most popular being the Church of the Good Shepherd.
-This church is especially popular with photographers as the altar window frames a perfect view of the Southern Alps and the milky blue lake.
+This church is especially popular with photographers as the altar window frames the perfect view of the Southern Alps and the milky blue lake.

 Staying Overnight in Lake Tekapo